Skip to main contentSkip to footer

 First call to make

-Run list_clusters() to confirm the MCP endpoint is live and the session is valid.
-Then run search_examples(query="orchestration visibility steering", limit=3) as a second proof call.
+Run clusters.list() to confirm the MCP endpoint is live and the session is valid.
+Then run examples.search(query="orchestration visibility steering", limit=3) as a second proof call.
 These two calls together validate that retrieval, search, and session handling work end to end.

 Choose your install path